HISTORY OF THE KNOXVILLE, TN

 After Vernonís death Mark Carr, who is a fourth generation Sabbath keeper was asked to lead services for the Knoxville Church.
 He was ordained at the Feast of Tabernacles as a deacon in 1988 and as a minister in 1989.

-Mark is also the president of Dispatch Professional, a Knoxville software company and is vice-president of Network Solutions of Knoxville.
+Mark is also the vice-president of Network Solutions of Knoxville.
 He has many years of business experience in both management and ownership positions.